 - In developed areas, woodchuck burrows are commonly located near open fields, along fence rows, roadsides, near building foundations or the bases of trees.

-- A woodchuck burrow can be distinguished by a large mound of excavated earth at the main entrance, which is usually about 25 to 30 centimetres in diameter.
+- A woodchuck burrow can be distinguished by a large mound of excavated earth at the main entrance, which is usually about 25 to 30 cm in diameter.

 - Woodchucks keep a very clean burrow.
 They frequently replace soiled bedding, and excavate a toilet chamber separate from where they sleep.